aws-samples/sample-Bulk-Attribute-Updater/README.md

 * boto3 library installed
 * Access to Amazon Connect instance

-  **If Pyhton is not installed, run the install script for your OS in this repo to setup your environment.
+  **If Python is not installed, run the install script for your OS in this repo to setup your environment.

 ## Installation